cepharum/web-crypto-client/README.md

 # web-crypto-client

-Module to access Web Crypto API and design apps where encryption keys are stored on the client's side
+Module to access the Web Crypto API and to design apps where the encryption keys are stored in the browser using IndexedDB